Priyanshi1704/Machine-LearningLab/README.md

 # Machine-LearningLab
-This contains all the Machine Learning Lab Assignments!
+This have all the Machine Learning Lab Assignments!